CharlieCurious/Princeton-Algorithms-I/README.md

   <li> Improve descriptive comments explaining the algorithms. </li>
   <li> Fix all pmd warnings. </li>
   <li> Add solutions to the interview questions </li>
+  <li> Add .zip for each project so that they can be imported directly to Eclipse </li>
 </ul>